sammko/gloryctl/README.md

 This project is an implementation of the vendor-specific HID protocol in use by [Glorious](https://www.pcgamingrace.com) mice used to configure parameters such as DPI profiles, LED effects and macros.
-Not all features are yet reverse-engineered and implemented.
+Most features are implemented at this point.

 ## Motivation